dot-event/dot-event-v2/README.md

 emitter.emit("create") // also emits, but not as cool
 ```

+Shortcut functions take the same arguments as `emit`.

 ## Subscription listener argument

 Subscription listeners receive a single object argument.